starfi5h/DSP_Mod/SphereEditorTools/README.md

 | `KeyLayerCopy`   | page up  | Copy the selected layer |
 | `KeyLayerPaste`   | page down  | Paste to the selected layer |

+PS.
+The new official Dyson sphere edtior looks pretty awsome!
 ----
 # 画球辅助工具